yigitv4rli/THE1/README.md

 * THE1 Solver with 10 Sequences
 * You can directly run executable file named THE1 which is in THE1Executable.

-* If you have any problems while executing, don't forget give permissions.
+* If you have any problems while executing, don't forget to give permissions.
 ```
 chmod 700 THE1
 ```